teresanguyen01/GS-Mutual-Funds-Calculator/README.md

-# GS-Mutual-Funds-Calculator
+# GS-Mutual-Funds-Dashboards
-Goldman Sachs Emerging Leaders Mutual Fund Calculator.
-Test.
+This project was created for the Goldman Sachs Emerging Leaders Technical Challenge.
+It is a mutual funds dashboard that allows users to input a mutual fund, an initial investment amount, and a time horizon to calculate the future value of the investment.